SirObi/qa-chall/README.md

 and the dev team.

 Additionally, Robot Framework comes with a test runner, which allows the
-tester to fully concentrate on the task, rather than setting up the project.
+tester to fully concentrate on the task, rather than on setting up the project.

 # How to run it?